 Having fear or rage immediately after an accident, you may feel the urge to discuss it.
 Try not to talk about your involvement in the accident, except with our office or your attorney.

-We strongly suggest allowing official channels to be utilized in process for determining fault.
+We strongly suggest allowing official channels to be utilized in the process for determining fault.
 Even though you may think you were at fault for your accident, our investigation of the facts may reveal something different than you initially expected.
 It is best not to prematurely take responsibility for your accident.

 If possible, you should report your accident to your insurance provider within 24 hours of your accident.
 However, keep in mind that there is a process for determining fault, and it is best not to prematurely take responsibility for your accident.